 Welcome to the Kamehameha Schools Museum Archive

 Kamehameha Schools Archives opened in 1992 at Midkiff Learning Center, Kapālama.
 The legacy Kapālama campus was the only K-12 campus at that time.
-In reality, what is called the Archives are multi-purpose workrooms and the Archives cannot function as an archive.
-To reflect this reality, Kamehameha Schools Museum, a virtual and physical repository and information resource, is a better name.
+In reality, what is called the Archives are actually a collection of multi-purpose workrooms.
+To reflect this reality, Kamehameha Schools Museum Archive, a virtual and physical repository and information resource, is a better name.

 Collegial, academic researchers are welcome.
 Digital information and images are available for educational purposes and may incur a fee.
 Please cite Kamehameha Schools when using information from this website.